 Almost Instant Frozen Fruit Yogurt

-1 cup soy yogurt
+1 cup soy or other non-dairy yogurt

 1/2 vanilla bean, split and scraped (see note)